tpycrystal/Covid19-tweets-Sentimental-Analysis/README.md

 Using plotly to plot, shows label, date, and counts of each type of tweets.
 ### Conclusion
 There is a similar trend among three types of tweets.
 Most of the time there are more positive tweets, I did notice during 08/14 to 08/16 the amount of neural tweets exceed positive.

+### Problem
+The difficult I encountered is that plotly couldn't show on github.
+So I export the figure as a png file.